 Step 3: Check your Lighting

 Finally, the moment of truth!
-Now that you’ve got your shortlist narrowed down to only your favourites, order sample pots of each colour and get to painting!
+Now that you’ve got your shortlist narrowed down to only your favourites, order sample pots of each white paint and get to work!
 If you are painting the whole house, test you selections on a few walls throughout the home (or on two walls of a room if you are only painting the one space) and make sure to label each colour.
 Check how your selected colours work throughout the day: how they react to morning, afternoon and evening light and of course, how they react to your home’s artificial lighting too.

 You will be surprised at just how different each white can appear at different times of the day and even in different rooms!